 Designed and built starting in 1826 by Antonio Serra, an architect from Bologna, it was built on the area of the ancient 16th-century parish church that was demolished to make way for the new one.
 This was a serious loss for art history, as one of the earliest Christian monuments in Italy of the pre-Romanesque style was erased.

-The Basilica, consecrated in 1855, has a neo-classic style with a portico of Corinthian columns.
-The massive bell tower, originally in Romanic style, was rebuilt in the 1600’s.
+The present basilica, consecrated in 1855, is neoclassical in style with a pronaos of Corinthian columns.
+The massive, already Romanesque bell tower was rebuilt in the 1600s.

 The interior has three naves with seven altars.
 To the left of the high altar can be appreciated the throne of the Captains Regent, a work of the 17th century; below the altar is a small urn containing the bones of St. Marino; to the right in a marble monument is a silver shrine containing the upper part of the saint’s skull.